 Malanage Hot Springs

-Malanage Hot Springs, or Wae Bana Malanage as the locals call it, is a completely natural hot spring close to Bajawa.
+Malanage Hot Springs, or Wae Bana Malanage as the locals call it, is a completely natural hot spring near Bajawa, Flores.
 The river is heated by the volcanic activity of Mount Inerie volcano which is nearby.

 Two streams flow into the Malanage Hot Springs.
 The one is boiling hot and the other is freezing cold.
 Together they meet to form a river that makes the perfect temperature as you relax in the rock pool below.